benji87/thingternet/README.md

 # thingternet
-Just a bit of fun creating an smart home devices e-commerce frontend
+Just a bit of fun creating a smart home devices e-commerce frontend.

 To get started run grunt from within the sites directory.